 RS485 Wiring, Communication, and Differences with RS232

-RS485 is a widely used communication method for data acquisition and control systems.
-It is a flexible communication standard.
+RS485 is a common way to communicate in data collection and control systems.
+It is a flexible way to talk.
 It lets devices connect to a local network.
 Multiple RS485 wiring devices can share the same bus to link with each other.

 Understanding RS485